Harp: Africa

 A number of types of harps are found in Africa, predominantly not of the three-sided frame-harp type found in Europe.
 A number of these, referred to generically as African harps, are bow or angle harps, which lack forepillars joining the neck to the body.

 A number of harp-like instruments in Africa are not easily classified with European categories.
-Instruments like the West African kora and Mauritanian ardin are sometimes labeled as "spike harp", "bridge harp", or harp lute since their construction includes a bridge which holds the strings laterally, vice vertically entering the soundboard.
+Instruments like the West African kora and Mauritanian ardin are sometimes labelled as "spike harp", "bridge harp", or harp lute since their construction includes a bridge which holds the strings laterally, vice vertically entering the soundboard.

 Armenia

 In Armenia, stringed instruments such as the lyre have been use since ancient times; the lyre was documented in artwork on a silver goblet from Karashamb, Armenia in the 22nd-21st centuries B.C.
 The horizontal harp potentially dates back between 700 BC (when it appeared in Assyrian artwork) and the 5th-4th centuries BC. (the date for examples dug up in the Altai Mountains, and then in Xinjiang in northwestern China).
 The theory is that the instrument spread between the two locations (which would include Armenia), helped by such tribes as the Scythians.

 Common usages included weddings and funerals.
 The "horn beaker with a feast scene", found inside a vessel in Nor Aresh and now preserved in the Erebuni Fortress, depicts a lyre.
 Information about early medieval Armenian musical instruments has been found in Armenian translations of the Bible.
 In the past, the stringed instruments such as lyres and harps were played in the royal residences, in the royal recreation rooms.
 Sometimes not only the royal musicians, but the kings themselves were depicted in artwork playing the instrument.